December 31, 2010

 A tsunami of MR events next January

-I have at last managed to make an overdue order in my list of MR Events and I have even managed to weed out all broken links not just from the forthcoming events page, but also from the new 5-year historic archive of 2005-2009 Events.
+I have at last managed to make an overdue order in my list of and I have even managed to weed out all broken links not just from the forthcoming events page, but also from the new 5-year historic archive of NmrEvents_2005-2009.